-So…the first question we always get asked as a Club is:
+So…the first question we always get asked at our Club is:

 “Can I learn with your Club at Dunstable?”

 The simple answer is No. Unfortunately, we cannot teach you to fly here at the DHPC as we are a BHPA Recreational Club for pilots that have already completed their training and passed the BHPA ‘Club Pilot’ rating at a BHPA Registered School.
-Schools are where you learn to fly and Clubs are where you fly after you leave the School, having bought your own wing and equipment.
+Schools are where you learn to fly, and Clubs (such as the DHPC) are where you fly after you leave the School, having bought your own wing and equipment.

 To fly with our Club, or indeed any UK Club, you must first pass the BHPA ‘Club Pilot’ rating at an approved BHPA Registered School.
 You can ONLY learn to fly as a beginner at a BHPA Registered School.
 You will be taught to fly by fully qualified professional BHPA Instructors, all trained, regulated and monitored by the British Hang-Gliding & Paragliding Association (BHPA).

-Unfortunately, there are no BHPA Schools that teach paragliding or hang-gliding in our local area, you will have to travel to the where the large hills and schools are based, mainly Derbyshire, the Yorkshire Dales, the M4 corridor around Swindon, the South Coast around the Brighton area and finally South Wales.
+Unfortunately, there are no BHPA Schools that teach paragliding or hang-gliding in the Luton & Dunstable area, you will have to travel to the where the large hills and BHPA Schools are based, mainly Derbyshire, the Yorkshire Dales, the M4 corridor close to Swindon, the South Coast around the Brighton area and finally South Wales.
 One of the closest schools to Dunstable is ‘Green Dragons‘ in Woldingham, Surrey, just off the M25 (Junction 6) and they teach both paragliding & hang-gliding.
 Many of the pilots in our Club have trained with Green Dragons.

 What is the BHPA?